koulanurag/mmn/README.md

 [root -> generate_trajectories]  Loading Saved data ..

 ## Step 4
 Now the QBNs can be trained based on the RNN(**GRU**) model trained earlier and the data generated in previous step.
-To do this, the following command should be run:
+To do this, the following command should be run to train the BX net:
 `CUDA_VISIBLE_DEVICES=0  python main_gold_rush.py --env TomitaB-v0 --bhx_train --bhx_size 8 --gru_size 10 --generate_max_steps 100`

 Output is like: